- Compare Maine Doctors

 - Never skip breakfast

 .
 Eating breakfast is another easy step you can take on the road to good health.
-You may not think that eating breakfast is all that essential to being healthy, but as the old saying goes, “breakfast is the most important meal of the day.”
+You may not think that eating breakfast is all that essential to being healthy, but as the old saying goes, “Breakfast is the most important meal of the day.”
 Studies have shown that people can lower their cholesterol just by eating a healthy breakfast.
-Things like fruit, oatmeal and whole grain cereals absorb cholesterol in the intestines for removal from the body.
-More importantly, though, when we skip breakfast we force our bodies to go 10-16 hours without an outside source of energy.
+Things like fruit, oatmeal, and whole grain cereals absorb cholesterol in the intestines for removal from the body.
+More important, though, when we skip breakfast we force our bodies to go 10 to 16 hours without an outside source of energy.
 This kicks the body’s regulatory system into starvation mode, so when it finally does get some food, it stores as much of it as it can as fats.
 It also aggravates cravings to binge eat higher fat and higher carbohydrate foods, resulting in consuming far more calories than your body needs.
 If you are unsure what constitutes a healthy breakfast, check out some of these recipes here.

 - Eat a balanced diet.

 We’ve all seen a food pyramid at some point in our lives, but how many of us actually eat a balanced diet?
 Eating the right quantities and types of food will help you to lose weight and feel healthier.
 For a closer look at what makes up a complete meal and how to eat healthier, visit http://www.dietaryguidelines.gov.